Alien-Worlds/docs/docs/03-API tools/02-Components/03-aw-storage-mongodb/README.md

 We encourage contributions from the community.
 If you have suggestions or features you'd like to see in the api-core package, please open an issue.
 For pull requests, ensure your changes are well documented and include tests where possible.

-## License

-This project is licensed under the terms of the MIT license.
-For more information, refer to the [LICENSE](./LICENSE) file.